 The image below shows the order of different intersections.

-And here’s how you can utilize this rule to get the maximum attention of the users:
+And here’s how you can utilize this rule to get the maximum attention of the users and optimize your landing page:

 - The top left is 41% which means that 41% of the users would look at this part of the image first.
 It is a perfect area to place your company logo, tagline and so on.